Lantana involucrata

 Lantana involucrata, commonly known as buttonsage, is a species of flowering plant in the verbena family.
-It is native to the American tropics, where it is widespread in well-drained areas.
-It is also found on the Galapagos Islands and Bermuda.
+It is native to the Neotropical realm, where it is widespread in well-drained areas.

 Etymology

 The name Lantana derives from the Latin name of the wayfaring tree Viburnum lantana, the flowers of which superficially resemble Lantana.

+Description

+The plant blooms and fruits all year long.